LLNL/Abmarl/docs/src/tutorials/gridworld/communication.rst

            return {}

 Let's initialize our simulation and run it.
 We initialize some BroadcastingAgents and some BlockingAgents.
-Then we initialize the simulation with a `broadcast mapping` that specifies that broadcasts can only be made amongst agents with encoding 1, which are the BroadcastingAgents.
+Then we :ref:`initialize the simulation <gridworld_building>` with a `broadcast mapping` that specifies that broadcasts can only be made amongst agents with encoding 1, which are the BroadcastingAgents.

 .. code-block:: python